yosoufe/CarND-Behavioral-Cloning-P3/README.md

 I used the other cameras in training data using some correction to the steering angles of the non-center camera images.
 That helped a lot.
 Without that, it was very difficult for the car to save itself from not going outside of the road.

-For validation, I only used the center camera.
+   I used the following calculation to correct the steering angles corresponding to other non-center camera images.
+Choosing the correct parameters (L, R, and r) were also important
+![alt text][image4]
 0. Sometimes I found usefull just to simply train the network for more epoch.
 So in code I created sectoion to do that (model.py line 154-156).
 0. After all of these, still the car could not get some of the curvy turns and